 long, we are frozen to death by the time that we find back the valley of the river

 Saône.
-Glad to warm up a bit, we don’t mind the gravel at the beginning.
-But the
+Glad to warm up a bit, we don’t mind the gravel

-path is getting worth and worth, big stones and bumps make it hard to ride the
+path is getting worth and worth, big stones and bumps

-bike in a comfortable way… The sun is warm, we have a sunny break at the river
+bike in a comfortable way… The sun is warm, we have a sunny break at the

 bank and gather our strength to enter Mâcon.
 We call Etap hotel at the entrance of